sfigg/commercialization-public/manufacture/iot/create-install-package.md

 # Create and install a package
-[Packages](https://docs.microsoft.com/windows-hardware/manufacture/iot/iot-core-manufacturing-guide#Packages) are the logical building blocks of Windows 10 IoT Core.
-From device drivers to system files, every component must be contained in a package.
-This is the smallest servicable unit on the device.
+[Packages](https://docs.microsoft.com/windows-hardware/manufacture/iot/iot-core-manufacturing-guide#Packages) are the building blocks of Windows 10 IoT Core.
+From device drivers to system files, every component must be packaged to install on a device.
+Packages are the smallest servicable units on the device.

 ## Step 1: Get set up